10 Insomnia Causes and Treatment.

 How to treat insomnia.

 Insomnia can be treated either conventionally or unconventionally.
-It’s important to try to address your insomnia problem by self-care approaches.
+It’s important to try to address your insomnia problem through self-care approaches.
 Consult your primary care physician on the best treatment or self-care approach to take.

 Self-care approaches for insomnia.